Kansas school districts misuse at-risk student funding

 Most of it went to an adult diploma completion program.

-Wichita public schools gave a statement saying they’ve followed recommendations from the audit and are now using other funds for the diploma program.
+Wichita Public Schools gave KSN News a statement saying they’ve followed recommendations from the audit and are now using other funds for the diploma program.

 According to them, the audit applied a more literal interpretation for how funds were supposed to be used.We have historically used KSDE At Risk guidelines to determine appropriate use of at-risk funding for programs and positions.
 Legislative Post Audit, during an examination of our at-risk expenditures, applied a more literal statutory interpretation of allowable expenditures in the At-Risk fund.
 We provided a response to their findings.
 Subsequently, we have followed the recommendations in the audit and moved expenditures noted by LPA to other funds and in turn, moved other allowable expenditures into the At-Risk fund in their place.
 With over 37,000 students with at risk needs, we have expenditures in several other funds that qualify as at-risk expenditures.
 The audit didn’t have any impact on our overall budget.
 It simply changed where we fund certain programs based on LPA’s stricter guidance.